 Whoops, sorry, no that’s not my collection, (i wish! bonus points if you know whose place this really is, though– it’s a famous director) mine is as follows…

-Ihave over 5000 movies and they only take up one 10 foot wall.
+I have 5500+++ movies and they only take up a few feet of space.
 I don’t buy many DVDs, and mainly have recordings or trades.
-I managed over the last few yrs to transfer all my family’s old collection of VHS tapes to DVD-r and got rid of those tapes.
+I managed over the last few yrs to transfer all my family’s massive old collection of VHS tapes to DVD-r and got rid of those tapes.

 The filing system is so simple and quick it almost isn’t worth talking about, but I will, otherwise, no post:

-No database, no computer (no patience!), no list, no problem. it all goes alphabetically in simple white envelopes and when I have to record 2 or 3 movies on one disc, i file it by the first title, then make a 5×5 index card (cut a 5×8 or recycle whatever card type board is around the house), jot whatever the 2nd & 3rd title are, a note re: which main dvd those are found on, and then file the cards alphabetically.
+No database, no computer (no patience!), no list, no problem. it all goes alphabetically in simple white envelopes and when I have to record 2 or 3 movies on one disc, i file it by the first title, then make a 5×5 index card (cut a 5×8 or recycle whatever card type board is around the house), jot whatever the 2nd & 3rd title are, a note re: which main dvd those are found on, and then file each card alphabetically.
 Easy fast way to find what i have/need, pull it, and pop it back.
 So in this pic/example I would have a card filed in C for Captain Blood (good thing I majored in English! the alphabet sure comes in handy at times like these), saying “on Little Foxes” go to L and pull that.